Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 ● THIS IS A WORK IN PROGRESS ●

-● ​It treats the Bible as a Covenant Document rather than a buffet of inspirational quotes ●
+**It treats the Bible as a Covenant Document rather than a buffet of inspirational quotes**

 ● The Bottom of this has 4 Cluster groups that may critically prove Engine1's worth ●